 - a) 5/8s.
 The normal work week for full-time employees will consist of five (5) consecutive eight (8) hour days, normally Monday through Friday between the hours of 8:00 a.m. and 5:00 p.m., followed by two (2) consecutive days off.
 When business necessity requires, as determined by management, the hours shall be adjusted to fall between 7:00 a.m. and 6:00 p.m. - b) Alternate Work Schedules.
 Alternate work schedules may be agreed to by the employee and the appropriate supervisor/manager.
 Alternate work schedules may consist of four (4) consecutive ten (10) hour days, or eighty (80) hours worked in nine (9) days.
-Absent continued mutual agreement between the employee and his/her immediate supervisor to continue an alternate work schedule, the work schedule shall revert to the normal work week.
+Absent continued mutual agreement between the employee and their immediate supervisor to continue an alternate work schedule, the work schedule shall revert to the normal work week.
 Implementation of alternative work schedules shall comply with the provisions of the Fair Labor Standards Act.
 An employee on an alternate work schedule shall revert to a standard eight (8) hour work schedule for two (2) weeks (one pay period) when their day off falls on a paid City holiday, or when they are moving to a different alternative work schedule.
-When a paid holiday falls on an employee's regularly scheduled workday and that regularly scheduled workday is greater than eight (8) hours, overtime eligible employees will be required to use either vacation leave or PTO to make up the additional time the employee was scheduled to work in excess of the eight (8) hours of holiday pay.
+When a paid holiday falls on an employee's regularly